 About Raise DC

-Raise DC's mission is to spur citywide action to improve educational outcomes for DC's children and youth, from cradle to career.
+Our mission is to spur citywide action to improve educational outcomes for DC's children and youth, from cradle to career.

-Raise DC partners with schools, government agencies, community-based organizations, philanthropic organizations and businesses to improve outcomes for children and youth along a cradle-to-career continuum, from birth through age 24.
+Raise DC partners with schools, government agencies, community-based organizations, philanthropic organizations, and businesses to improve outcomes for children and youth along a cradle-to-career continuum, from birth through age 24.

 RAISE DC'S ROADMAP

 Raise DC is a member of the StriveTogether network, a national movement of partnerships using collective impact to help every child succeed in school and in life from cradle to career, regardless of race, zip code or circumstance.
 StriveTogether works with nearly 70 community partnerships in 30 states to break down barriers, change systems, and improve outcomes for as many families as possible.
 The network was formed to spread and support this approach across the country.

 Raise DC was formed in 2012 to join public, private, philanthropic, and nonprofit leaders together as the District's comprehensive cradle-to-career initiative – focused on improving educational outcomes for children and youth.
 The five high-level goals were initially defined by a cross-sector convening of more than 150 stakeholders.
 Raise DC released its first report card tracking the citywide goals in February 2013.
 Our progress report, focused on citywide improvement, was released in September 2015.
 We are currently releasing updated editions of the progress report one goal area at a time.